Courses

 • Analysis of basic processes governing cell organization, division, and transport.
 Study of the integration and regulation of cell behavior in response to changes in cellular environment.

-This 3-unit course is taken in winter of the first year.
+This 3-unit course is taken in winter of Year 1.

 • BCB 213, Developmental Biology